MUS SELF-FUNDED WORKERS'

 - Follow directions provided by your medical care provider and claim adjuster.

 - Participate in opportunities for temporary, transitional return to work if you are not immediately able to return to regular job duties.
 Appropriate job activities facilitate healing and prevent unnecessary economic loss to the employee.
-MUS offers employees meaningful work opportunities within their medically approved abilities during the healing process.
-Employees who are capable of work but choose not to work are not eligible for Workers’ compensation time-loss/wage-replacement benefits.
+MUS offers Stay-at-Work/Return-to-Work Assistance intended to facilitate meaningful temporary, transitional work opportunities within their medically approved abilities during the healing process.
+Employees who are capable of work but choose not to work are not eligible for workers’ compensation time-loss/wage-replacement benefits.

 - Prevent future injuries to you or your co-workers by assisting with injury prevention strategies and by following safe work practices.